-interventions in the field that offer choices over vectors of commodities rather than just money.
+In general, it need not be the case that there is symmetry with respect to components of w and experimental choices over y.
+This is immediately problematic when one considers experimental interventions in the field that offer choices over vectors of commodities rather than just money.
 For example, the experimental provision of a subsidized microinsurance product over one type of stochastic outcome, such as the weather, might be expected to interact with cropping choices differently than family planning decisions or retirement decisions.
-Closer to our setting, some components of w, such as more liquid components of wealth, might be viewed as closer substitutes to experimental income than others.
-These extensions can be immediately captured with nested-CES aggregator functions, of the kind that are common in demand analysis and computable general equilibrium modeling.
+Closer to our setting, some components of w, such as more liquid components of wealth, might be viewed as closer substitutes to experimental income than others.17 These extensions can be immediately captured with nested-CES aggregator functions, of the kind that are common in demand analysis and computable general equilibrium modeling.18

 In a related vein, individual wealth might be viewed as a closer substitute to experimental income that the individual is choosing over, and other household wealth as not perfectly fungible with individual wealth.
 Or we might consider an intertemporal utility function defined over stochastic prizes to be paid today and stochastic prizes to be paid in the future (Kihlstrom [2009] and Andersen, Harrison, Lau and Rutström [2016]).
+19 In essence, wealth held as financial assets are simply claims on future income in this manner, thus motivating interest in such intertemporal utility functions.